Natural Herbal Mouth Rinses

 Some popular natural oral rinse brands include The Natural Dentist and Tom's of Maine, both of which have earned the ADA seal of acceptance and been clinically proven to kill germs naturally, reduce gingivitis and bleeding gums and relieve irritated and swollen gums, as well as sore throat.

-Other natural brands not evaluated by the ADA include Herbal Choice, Life Root Healing, Herbal Serenity, Nature's Answer, Bioforce of America, Eco-Dent, Jason Natural Cosmetics, Desert Essence, Weleda, Kiss My Face, Biotene/Laclede, and Lesko Care, LLC, to name only a few.
+Other natural brands not evaluated by the ADA include Herbal Choice, Life Root Healing, Herbal Serenity, Nature's Answer, Bioforce of America, Eco-Dent, Jason Natural Cosmetics, Desert Essence, Weleda, Kiss My Face, Biotene/Laclede, Nature's Artisan and Lesko Care, LLC, to name only a few.

 Some manufacturers of natural oral rinse products voluntarily follow special practices.
 Many natural oral rinses are vegetarian/vegan and have earned a cruelty-free product seal from the People for the Ethical Treatment of Animals (PETA).
 PETA-approved products adhere to socially responsible packaging and business practices (fair trade, third world projects, conscientious use and ingredient disposal, cooperative work environment), respect for endangered species, biodegradability/environmental friendliness and environmentally protective production methods.